AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 When a new learner is added, the Custom Admin can select a training from the configurable role's scoped catalogs only.

-This learning plan is now applicable to the learner only if the user is also added to the group within the learning plan’s scoped user group.
+This learning plan is now applicable to the learner only if the user is also added to the group within the learning plan's scoped user group.
 All other learners get exempted from this learning plan.

-## Learner gets added to the group {#learnergetsaddedtothegroup}
+### Learner gets added to the group {#learnergetsaddedtothegroup}

 ![](assets/add-learner-to-thegroup.png)